COVID-19 FAQs as of June 21, 2021

 There is no known risk of COVID-19 entering Canada or the US on parcels or packages coming from affected regions.
 Currently there is no evidence to support the transmission of COVID-19 associated with imported goods.

-If you become sick when you are travelling or after you return, avoid contact with others, inform your supervisor and a member of HSE, and in most Provinces and States, contact your local public health unit to advise of your symptoms, where you have been travelling, and if you’ve made contact with a sick person.
+If you become sick when you are travelling or after you return, avoid contact with others, inform your supervisor and a member of HSE, and in most provinces and states contact your local public health unit to advise of your symptoms, where you have been travelling and if you’ve made contact with a sick person.
 If feeling ill during a flight home or upon arrival, inform the flight attendant or a Border Security Officer.

-If you are a healthy individual, the use of a mask is not necessary.
-However, if you are experiencing symptoms of an illness that spreads through the air, wearing a mask can help prevent the spread of the infection to others.
+Wearing a mask can help prevent the spread of the infection to others.
 Certain work environments within Black & McDonald may also require the use of a mask, typically defined by hazard assessment.
 Wearing a mask when you are not ill and are not at high risk for developing symptoms may give a false sense of security.
 Masks can easily become contaminated and need to be changed frequently and fitted properly for them to provide adequate protection.

-The Black & McDonald COVID-19 Crisis Management Committee along with Regional resources will continue to review and assess the overall risk levels to our employees, customers, clients and subcontractors.
+The Black & McDonald COVID-19 Crisis Management Committee along with regional resources will continue to review and assess the overall risk levels to our employees, customers, clients and subcontractors.